Meet Our Artistic Director

 David J. Fitzpatrick

-"I am delighted to begin my first year as the Artistic Director and Conductor of Montgomery County Chorale and Orchestra following the retirement of our beloved founder, Michael Kemp."
+"I am delighted to serve as the second Artistic Director and Conductor of Montgomery County Chorale and Orchestra following the retirement of our beloved founder, Michael Kemp."

 Artistic Director and Conductor David J. Fitzpatrick is known for his innovative programing, creative and strategic thinking, and a collaborative leadership style that has allowed him to grow flourishing programs with singers and instrumentalists from a variety of backgrounds.
 These skills, combined with over ten years of experience in conducting and arts administration, have laid a firm foundation in what is already a remarkable career.